close

 Words: 1138|Pages: 3|6 min read

-What did children do in the free time during the 1200s?
+What did children do in their free time during the 1200s?
 They went outside, played hopscotch, and experienced the outdoors.
 What do children do in their free time in 2015?
 They sit and stare at their phones, scroll through social media, or bury themselves in their dark room for 12 hours and play video games.
 In the past decade, technology has driven society to a world nobody would have ever imagined to exist.
 Humans have recently developed a dependence on technology, and can rarely go a day without using it.
 For example, the other night, the entire north campus at Saint Louis University ran out of power.
 Almost every student on campus immediately overreacted, claiming they were unable to do any homework or study because of the power outage.
-People considered apart of Generation Z (born in the mid-1990s to 2000s) fail to realize that students who attended school thirty years ago did not even have computers, yet they were still able to complete their work and studies.
+People considered a part of Generation Z (born in the mid-1990s to 2000s) fail to realize that students who attended school thirty years ago did not even have computers, yet they were still able to complete their work and studies.
 This dependence on technology by young people creates a huge problem that must be solved before long-term damages such as lack of social skills or attention problems start to show.
-Although technology positively contributes to both the individual and society in many different aspects, an abuse of technology by young adults and children creates problems which can be solved by parents limiting children’s time on technology, controlling what games they play, and making sure the technology is used for educational purposes.
+Although technology positively contributes to both the individual and society in many different aspects, an abuse of technology by young adults and children creates problems which can be solved by parents limiting children’s time on technology, controlling what games they play, and ensuring the technology is used for educational purposes.

-Although the problem of young children abusing technology occurs across the globe, a few simple instructions followed by parents could result in this problem vanishing off the face of the earth.
+Although the problem of young children abusing technology occurs globally, a few simple instructions followed by parents could result in this problem vanishing off the face of the earth.
 Parents can limit how much time, when, and what the children interact with while on their devices.
 A parent could easily allow children access to their phone for only an hour a day, instead of giving them their own iPad at age five where they will have accessibility 24 hours a day.
 Many commercials on TV say “ask your parent’s permission before going online,” yet how many children actually ask their parents before hopping on one of the three computers available in their house?
-Parents do not limit what type of video games their children play, and if the wrong game finds its way into a child’s mind, it can lead to violent and aggressive behavior (Anderson, Buckley, and Gentile 1).
+Parents do not limit what type of video games their children play, and if the wrong game finds its way into a child’s mind, it can lead to violent and aggressive behavior (Anderson, Buckley, & Gentile, 2007).
 Another way a parent can limit their child from spending too much time on smart media is to not give them anything to use in the first place.
 Children under the age of 7 do not need to play “Clash of Clans” for 4 hours a day.
 Parents can use up the time their children spend on mobile media by spending time with their children and developing a loving relationship in the early years of the child’s life.
 Lastly, if parents choose to let their children use technology in moderation, they can take away the media as a form of punishment, exemplifying that technology is a privilege, not a necessity.

 Get a custom paper now from our expert writers.

 To conclude, an abuse of technology by children can create long-term problems such as distraction, a lack of social skills, and aggressive behaviors.
-It classifies as an issue that not many parents are aware of, which provides further evidence to why this problem must be solved.
+It classifies as an issue that not many parents are aware of, which provides further evidence as to why this problem must be solved.
 Technology creates higher production efficiency, better knowledge, and ultimately allows our society to progress further.
 The world in 2015 thrives off many different forms of technology, and businesses constantly try to market new forms to the public.
 However, too much technology, especially in children, can lead to many deficiencies in the human brain.
-With the correct instruction from parents and the use the technology for educational purposes at a young age, these deficiencies can vanish, eventually creating a more productive and efficient society that people can live in.
+With the correct instruction from parents and the use of technology for educational purposes at a young age, these deficiencies can vanish, eventually creating a more productive and efficient society that people can live in.

 Image of Alex Wood